lin04com/parser-xml2json/README.md

-# parser-xml2json
+## Parse XML to JSON

-parse xml to json, city json
+parse xml to json, json format.